 The Alumni Advisory Board was established in 2006 to provide an effective interface between the University and its alumni.
-The remit of the Board which is chaired by the University's Registrar Dr David Roberts, is to advise on planned alumni activities.
+The remit of the Board which is chaired by Ray Footman (1961, History and Philosophy), is to advise on planned alumni activities.

 I went up to what was then the University College of North Wales, (UCNW) in 1961, and graduated in Biochemistry and Soil Science, 1965, followed by a M.Sc. in Marine Chemistry in 1967.